-CRS 18-8-105 is the Colorado law prohibiting being an accessory to a crime (also called an accessory after the fact).
-Accessories help criminals from being caught, arrested, convicted, or sentenced.
-Acting as an accessory to a felon is prosecuted as a felony charge.
-And acting as an accessory to someone who committed a misdemeanor is prosecuted as a class 1 petty offense.
+Under Colorado criminal law, acting as an accessory to a felon is a felony charge.
+Meanwhile, acting as an accessory to someone who committed a misdemeanor is a petty offense.

 - 1. What is an accessory to a crime under CRS 18-8-105?